-Air quality at Acadia National Park
+Air Quality at Acadia National Park

 Most visitors expect clean air and good visibility in parks.
 However, Acadia National Park (NP), Maine, is downwind from large urban and industrial areas in the states to the south and west.
 Polluted air coming from these areas is trapped by the park’s steep slopes and high peaks.
 Over 30 years of air quality monitoring has shown that Acadia NP receives some of the highest levels of pollution in the northeastern U.S. Air pollution can harm ecosystems, scenic vistas, and public health.
 This is one of the most important environmental issues facing the park.
 The National Park Service works to address air pollution effects at Acadia NP, and in parks across the U.S., through science, policy and planning, and by doing our part.

-Nitrogen and sulfur
+Nitrogen and Sulfur

-Surface waters and vegetation on the park's high peaks and steep slopes with shallow soils and resistant bedrock that is unable to buffer excess acids are particularly sensitive.
-Some plants are sensitive to acidification, search for acid-sensitive plant species found at Acadia NP.
+Surface waters and vegetation on ACAD’s high peaks and steep slopes with shallow soils and resistant bedrock that is unable to buffer excess acids are particularly sensitive.Additional N and S Research:

 - Annual average precipitation is 3 times more acidic than unpolluted rain.
 Measured pH ranges from 4.8 to 5.2 (NADP 2018)